ropensci/roweb3/content/blog/2022-06-27-why-bother-writing-an-api-client/index.md

 Before writing an R package, you might want to assess whether the API is well maintained, and you might even want to contact API maintainers to get their blessing.
 It is also a way to see whether they are responsive.
 That is a step useful if the API is, say, a small scientific data source.

-Now, even a big commercial API could bite you: pricing could change, features can get dropped, etc.
+Now, even a big commercial API (à la Twitter, wrapped by [rtweet](https://docs.ropensci.org/rtweet)) could bite you: pricing could change, features can get dropped, etc.

 Getting informed in advance won't prevent bad surprises but should still help.
 Keeping informed (via a changelog, a newsletter, regular manual checks, tests with real requests) might also help seeing changes early.

 One thing to keep in mind is that no matter how many flags you plant in your documentation, users of the R package might file bug reports with your package instead of with the API maintainers.
+It can help if you for example implement a once per session reminder of the link to the API and its citation to clear up the confusion.

 For the case when an API is *flaky*, that is to say is often down, you might want to add warnings to your documentation and retries to your code (see for instance [`httr2::req_retry()`](https://httr2.r-lib.org/reference/req_retry.html)).